 Tuning into Your Body’s Signals

 For an intuitive athlete, pacing is best learned through internal awareness rather than external data.
-This week, we’ll focus on deepening that connection.
+We’ll focus on deepening that connection.

 Key Cues to Tune Into During a Race or Hard Effort: